 - You’re limited on content.
 A few sentences with an image aren’t enough to establish trust with prospective patients who have yet to hear about you.
 Whereas your website allows you to share all the content they need to read to decide if you’re the chiropractor for them.

 Facebook and Google are quite different and are most effective when utilized together.
 Creating awareness on Facebook has different advantages and requires a different approach than promoting your practice through search engines.
 Both are important in their own unique ways.

 Look at Facebook not as a replacement for, but rather an extension of your practice website.
 Your website is your marketing hub.
 It is your property, which means you have control over it.
 A practice website gives you the opportunity to describe your services and tell your story in a compelling way.
 As a bonus, your site can be optimized for search engines.

 Your Facebook page must cohesively align with your website, and the branding should be consistent.
 While your website and social profiles are separate entities, they should have a similar look and feel.

-On your website, you can send visitors to your Facebook page, where they’ll see that you’re active and engaged with your followers, further supporting the conversion process.
+On your website, you can send visitors to your Facebook page, where they’ll see that you’re active and engaged with your followers, and sharing compelling content, further supporting the conversion process.
 In this day and age, prospective patients want to scope out your social vibe before making a commitment.

 Meanwhile, existing patients want to see your passion for natural healing – that you believe in the chiropractic care you provide for them.
 Facebook allows you to relay this message in a fun, nurturing way.